Free Image to QR Code Generator

 Here's what happens behind the scenes: when you convert an image to a QR code, the file is uploaded and hosted securely on QRKIT's servers.
 The QR code stores a short URL pointing to that hosted image.
 QR codes themselves can only hold about 3KB of data — far too small for an image file — so the code acts as a bridge between the physical world and your digital photo.
 If you only need to share a link rather than an image, use a URL QR code instead.

 Why dynamic matters for images: With a dynamic image QR code, you're not locked into the photo you originally uploaded.
 Updated your product shots?
 New headshot?
-Seasonal menu photos?
+New seasonal photos?
 Just swap the image in your dashboard.
 Every existing printed QR code will automatically show the new photo.
 No reprinting.
 No stickers over old codes.
 No wasted materials.

 Use cases